 Each relay expander card output relay has an output relay pulse feature the same as the output relays on the AS101.
 To select output relay pulsing, set the appropriate PULSE switch to the ON position.
-The Pulse selection switches are the red DIP switch banks "pulse output relays".
-The duration of the pulse is set by Option B Switches 1 and 2 on the AS101 card, please refer to previous page.

 OUTPUT RELAY CONFIGURATION

 Main Card (AS101) Output Relays